 Blood donation is a voluntary procedure that can help save the lives of others.
-There are several types of blood donation, which help meet different medical needs.
+There are several types of blood donation.
+Each type helps meet different medical needs.

 Whole blood donation

-This is the most common type of blood donation, during which you donate about a pint of whole blood.
-The blood is then separated into its components — red cells, plasma, platelets.
+This is the most common type of blood donation, during which you donate about a pint (about half a liter) of whole blood.
+The blood is then separated into its components — red cells, plasma and sometimes platelets.

-During apheresis, you are hooked up to a machine that can collect and separate blood components, including red cells, plasma, platelets, and return unused components back to the donor.
+During apheresis, you are hooked up to a machine that can collect and separate blood components, including red cells, plasma and platelets, and return unused components back to you.

 Platelet donation (plateletpheresis) collects only platelets — the cells that help stop bleeding by clumping and forming plugs (clotting) in blood vessels.

-Double red cell donation allows you to donate twice the amount of red blood cells than you normally would during a whole blood donation.
-Red blood cells deliver oxygen to the entire body.
+Double red cell donation allows you to donate a concentrated amount of red blood cells.
+Red blood cells deliver oxygen to your organs and tissues.

-People with a medical need for only red blood cells include those with severe blood loss, such as after an injury or accident, and those who have anemia with serious symptoms
+Donated red blood cells are typically given to people with severe blood loss, such as after an injury or accident, and people with sickle cell anemia.

 Plasma donation (plasmapheresis) collects the liquid portion of the blood (plasma).
-Plasma helps blood clot and contains proteins and other substances, such as electrolytes, that help the body function normally.
+Plasma helps blood clot and contains antibodies that help fight off infections.

 Why it's done